 • The number of times it was changed.

 Change Data Capture, as the name suggests, tracks when the complete data has changed.
-You can capture an entire table or subset of columns through Change Data Capture.
+You can capture an entire table or a subset of columns through CDC.

 Change Data Capture in ETL

-In the era of Big Data, data has become more important for Business Intelligence and Enterprise Data Analytics.
-Data plays an important role in nearly every business operation.
-For your data to be valuable, you need a way to gather data from an unlimited number of sources, organize it together, and centralize it to a single repository.
-This means you need ETL or Data Integration processes.
-To understand the difference between the two, take a look at this resource.
+In the era of big data, data has become vital for Business Intelligence and enterprise data analytics.
+Data plays an important role in all business operations.
+For your data to be valuable, you need a way to gather data from an unlimited number of sources, organize it, and centralize it in a single repository.
+This means you need ETL or data integration processes.
+To understand the difference between the two, refer to this resource.

 Traditionally, data warehouses do not contain up-to-date data.
-Up-to-date data often resides in operational systems and are then loaded into the data warehouse in a set frequency.
+Up-to-date data often resides in operational systems and is then loaded into the data warehouse at a set frequency.

 Discover the top CDC tools to efficiently capture and replicate real-time data changes across systems, ensuring seamless data integration and synchronization.
 Learn more at CDC Tools.

-Even though CDC captures the changes in a database, it still needs a messaging service to send those change notifications to the applicable systems.
-One way to accomplish this is by considering the changes as individual events and sending them asynchronously.
+Although the CDC captures changes in a database, it still requires a messaging service to send those change notifications to the applicable systems.
+One method to accomplish this is by considering the changes as individual events and sending them asynchronously.
 The technical term for such an architecture would be event-driven architecture (EDA).

-Apache Kafka would be the ideal way to provide this communication between the database and consumers of the data that need a replayable, high-volume consumption pattern.
+Apache Kafka is the ideal way to provide communication between the database and data consumers that require a replayable, high-volume consumption pattern.
 Kafka has been designed to handle data streams from many sources and deliver the data to many destinations, with high scalability and throughput.

-Change Data Capture would ensure that the events transmitted by Kafka are aligned with the changes in the original database or source system.
-Events are decoupled from the consumers in Kafka (asynchronous communication), allowing for a more robust delivery of changes.
+Change data capture would ensure that the events transmitted by Kafka are aligned with the changes in the original database or source system.
+Events are segregated from consumers in Kafka, enabling asynchronous communication and more robust changes in delivery.

 Business Benefits of Change Data Capture